aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 :::

 1. Install [Docker](https://docs.docker.com/get-docker/).
-2. Create a directory for your local public Fullnode, and `cd` into it.
+2. Create a directory for your local public fullnode, and `cd` into it.
    For example:
    ```bash
    mkdir aptos-fullnode && cd aptos-fullnode